accessible-ui/popover/README.md

   // calling this forces the popover to reposition
   // itself to the specified placement
   reposition: (nextPlacement: Placement) => void
-  // the ID of the popover box
+  // the ID of the popover target
   id: string
-  // the style applied to the popover box
+  // the style applied to the popover target
   style: React.CSSProperties
   // the rendered placement of the popover
   placement: Placement
-  // sets the ref for the popover box
+  // sets the ref for the popover target
-  dialogRef: React.MutableRefObject<HTMLElement | null>
+  targetRef: React.MutableRefObject<HTMLElement | null>
   // sets the ref for the triggering element
   triggerRef: React.MutableRefObject<HTMLElement | null>
   // this describes the events that cause the popover